CNN: Other digital offerings

 In early 2008, CNN began maintaining a live streaming broadcast available to cable and satellite subscribers who receive CNN at home (a precursor to the TV Everywhere services that would become popularized by cable and satellite providers beginning with Time Warner's incorporation of the medium).
-CNN International is broadcast live, as part of the RealNetworks SuperPass subscription service outside the U.S. CNN also offers several RSS feeds and podcasts.
+CNN International is broadcast live, as part of the RealNetworks SuperPass subscription service outside the US.
+CNN also offers several RSS feeds and podcasts.

-CNN also has multiple channels in the popular video-sharing site YouTube, but those videos can only be viewed in the United States, a source of criticism among YouTube users worldwide.
+CNN manages the YouTube channels "CNN" and "CNN-News18", which ranked among the 20 most subscribed news publishers in January 2025, with 17.4 million and 8.8 million subscribers respectively.
 In 2014, CNN launched a radio version of their television programming on TuneIn Radio.
-The network also hosts CNN-10, a daily 10-minute video show visible at the CNN website or YouTube.
-It replaced the long-running show CNN Student News which had been aired since 1989.
-It is aimed at a global audience of students, teachers, and adults, and was hosted by Carl Azuz.In fall of 2022, Carl Azuz was replaced by Coy Wire as the host of CNN 10, after leaving CNN due to a "personal decision" according to a CNN spokesperson in a newsletter published on September 18, 2022.

 On March 7, 2017, CNN announced the official launch of its virtual reality unit named CNNVR.
 It will produce 360 videos to its Android and iOS apps within CNN Digital.
 It is planning to cover major news events with the online, and digital news team in New York City, Atlanta, London, Hong Kong, San Francisco, Dubai, Johannesburg, Tokyo, and Beijing.

 CNN Newsource is a subscription-based affiliation video service that provides CNN content to television station affiliates with CNN, including terrestrial stations and international stations.
-Newsource allows affiliates to download video from CNN, as well as from other affiliates who upload their video to Newsource.
+Newsource allows affiliates to download videos from CNN, as well as from other affiliates who upload their video to Newsource.

 CNN also maintains a wire service known as CNN Wire.

 CNN's digital storefront, which sells branded merchandise, household goods, and software, is operated by StackCommerce via partnership.

-In 2021, CNN Digital had an average of 144 million unique visitors in the United States according to Comscore, making it the most viewed digital news outlet, ahead of The New York Times, NBC News, Fox News, The Washington Post.
+In 2021, CNN Digital had an average of 144-million unique visitors in the United States according to Comscore, making it the most viewed digital news outlet, ahead of The New York Times, NBC News, Fox News, The Washington Post.

+CNN-10

+The network also hosts CNN-10, a daily 10-minute video show visible at the CNN website or YouTube.
+It replaced the long-running show CNN Student News which had been aired since 1989.
+It is aimed at a global audience of students, teachers, and adults, and was hosted by Carl Azuz.
+In the fall of 2022, Carl Azuz was replaced by Coy Wire as the host of CNN 10, after leaving CNN due to a "personal decision" according to a CNN spokesperson in a newsletter published on September 18, 2022.